The Random Phase Approximation for Interacting Fermi Gases in the Mean-Field Regime: The Second Bogolubov Transformation

 As in Section \ref{sec:AnalysisoftheOne-BodyOperators}, in order to simplify the notation let $h:V\rightarrow V$ denote a self-adjoint operator acting on an $n$-dimensional Hilbert space $V$, let $\left(x_{i}\right)_{i=1}^{n}$ denote an eigenbasis for $h$ with eigenvalues $\left(\lambda_{i}\right)_{i=1}^{n}$, and let $v\in V$ be any vector such that $\left\langle v,x_{i}\right\rangle \geq0$ for all $1\leq i\leq n$.
 As before, we take

 We will establish general estimates for the operators

 and then at the end insert the explicit choice \eqref{eq:hkvkReminder} to get the desired estimates.

-Unlike what was the case in Section \ref{sec:AnalysisoftheOne-BodyOperators} we will now also take $V$ to be a complex Hilbert space - this is not a strictly necessary assumption but it allows us to streamline the presentation significantly, as it implies that the unitary operator $U$ is diagonalizable and so lets us describe the operators $J=\log\left(U\right)$ and $e^{tJ}$ solely in terms of eigenvectors of $U$.
+Unlike the case in Section \ref{sec:AnalysisoftheOne-BodyOperators} we will now also take $V$ to be a complex Hilbert space - this is not a strictly necessary assumption but it allows us to streamline the presentation significantly, as it implies that the unitary operator $U$ is diagonalizable and so lets us describe the operators $J=\log\left(U\right)$ and $e^{tJ}$ solely in terms of eigenvectors of $U$.

-We begin by estimating ${\rm tr} ( h^{-1/2} (\widetilde{E} - h) h^{-1/2})$ by using \eqref{eq:sqrt-h2-P}.
-The difficult part starts from the derivation of a matrix element estimate for $U-1$.
-We do this by utilizing the same argument which we used to obtain matrix element estimates for $e^{-2K}-1$ and $1-e^{2K}$ in Section \ref{sec:AnalysisoftheOne-BodyOperators}, but unlike that case we can not generalize these to the operators $J$ and $e^{tJ}$.
-In order to estimate the quantities involving these operators we will therefore utilize a technique which effectively lets us replace instances of these by $U-1$ and powers thereof, by exploiting the diagonalizability of $U$.
-Having obtained the necessary estimates in this fashion we end the section by applying the general estimates to our particular problem in order to conclude Proposition \ref{them:SecondTransformationOneBodyEstimates}.
+The main difficulty of the proof of Proposition \ref{them:SecondTransformationOneBodyEstimates} is that we cannot extend the argument leading to matrix element estimates for $e^{-2K}-1$ and $1-e^{2K}$ in Section \ref{sec:AnalysisoftheOne-BodyOperators} to handle the operators $J$ and $e^{tJ}$.
+Instead, we will utilize a technique which effectively lets us replace relevant quantities of $J$ by these of $U-1$, by exploiting the diagonalizability of $U$.